ascend4/ascend4/A4SQP.md

     - compute candidate step and predicted reduction;
     - update diagnostics, but do not yet attempt a sophisticated line search.

+    Current first-iteration status:

+    - `A4SqpQp` now stores a reusable HiGHS-ready QP: column metadata, row metadata, costs, bounds, sparse column-wise matrix, triangular Hessian, primal/dual solution arrays, and HiGHS status fields.
+    - `a4sqp_qp_build_from_view` assembles an elastic QP from the scaled `A4SqpView`.
+    - Step-variable bounds are built as scaled variable bounds relative to the current scaled value.
+    - Relation row bounds are built as scaled relation bounds relative to the current scaled residual.
+    - Every relation currently receives lower and upper elastic slack columns with the default elastic penalty.
+    - The initial Hessian approximation is identity on step variables and zero on elastic variables.
+    - Scaled objective gradients are now extracted from ASCEND objective relations and used as step-variable linear costs.
+    - `slv_iterate` now builds and solves this QP with HiGHS, then runs a minimal merit-decreasing line search and stores QP/line-search diagnostics in the A4SQP solver client state.
+    - Repeated solve looping, basic convergence tests, and first-pass progress reporting are now implemented.
+    - Predicted reduction, adaptive penalty updates, active-set/multiplier diagnostics, and richer failure reporting remain next steps.
+    - Verified with `./a4 cutest solver_a4sqp`.

 12. Minimal elastic line-search solve.

     The first real solve loop should add: